BusraSunar/Templates/README.md

 # Templates

-There are some pages to help me ın the future :)
+There are some pages to help me in the future :)